 If Wi-Fi calling doesn’t work for you and you’re unwilling to buy a new phone, there are other solutions—though none of them are quite as seamless.

 There’s a good chance most of your contacts are on Facebook anyway, so that’s a decent option—but it isn’t always as reliable as text messaging, since your friends may not receive notifications about Facebook messages or check the app very often.

 If you’re willing to go through a bit more setup, Google Voice lets you make calls and send actual text messages using a regular phone number, and your recipient doesn’t have to download any special apps—they’ll just receive your calls and texts as normal.
 There’s only one catch: Google Voice doesn’t use your phone’s existing number; you have to pick a new number when you sign up for the service.
 That means you’ll have to either give this second number to your friends (so they know who’s calling), or port your current number to Google Voice, get a new number for your phone, and use the Google Voice app for all your calls and texts going forward.
 Like I said…it’s complicated.

 Lastly, there are devices out there that can either boost or create a cellular signal inside your house.
 But they can also be complicated and expensive, and come with their own limitations.

-If you have a different carrier, there are other third-party devices that can do something similar.
+If you have a carrier that’s not one of the big three, there are other third-party devices that can do something similar.
 We recommend buying your device from a store with a good return policy so you can test it before committing, since everyone’s home is different.